marshalby2/my-note/pl/C/C-Primer-Plus - chapter12 12 Storage Classes, Linkage, and Memory Management_20201022205525-vb7ywbq.sy.md

 ### Static Vartiables with Block Scope
 {: id="20201023090503-gzd76wj"}

-Static variables are initialized to zero if you don’t explicitly initialize them to some other value.
+1. Static variables are initialized to zero if you don’t explicitly initialize them to some other value.
 {: id="20201023090511-3cq0bsr"}

+You can’t use static for function parameters: int wontwork(static int flu); // not allowed
+{: id="20201023090620-kbxpyzj"}